 Is there a Lafayette application fee?

-HPAC will submit HPAC CLOE to 15 schools for free.
-For each submission over the initial 15, you will be assessed a processing fee of $25.
+Yes, we assess one time processing fee of $50.00.
 This applies to all programs, even if you split your applications across different health professions school/programs (e.g., allopathic and osteopathic medical schools; dental and medical schools; medical and podiatric schools, medical schools and postbac programs, etc.).